shawntabrizi/substrate-collectables-workshop/steps/18/README.md

 pub(super) type MyMap<T: Config> = StorageMap<Key = u8, Value = ()>;
 ```

-They both can store the same data, but the `StorageValue` puts all of the data into a single object and stores that all into a single key in the merkle trie.
+They both can store the same data, but the `StorageValue` puts all of the data into a single object and stores that all into a single key in the Merkle Trie.

 This means if we want to read just a single key / value pair, we must read ALL data in the whole map, and parse out just the single value we want.

-In a `StorageMap`, each value is stored in its own spot in the merkle trie, so you are able to read just one key / value on its own.
+In a `StorageMap`, each value is stored in its own spot in the Merkle Trie, so you are able to read just one key / value on its own.
 This can be way more efficient for reading just a single item.

 However, trying to read multiple items from a `StorageMap` is extremely expensive.